apache/qpid/python/examples/README.txt

                               messages to the target specified on the command line.

-api/send                   -- Sends messages to a specified queue.

-api/receive                -- Receives messages from a specified queue.
-                              Use with the send example above.

 api/server                 -- An example server that process incoming
                               messages and sends replies.